matthewrobertsdev/ContactQR/README.md

 # ContactQR
-An iOS, iPadOS, and macOS project for having multiple contact cards to share including by QR code.
+An iOS, iPadOS, macOS, and watchOS project for having multiple contact cards to share including by QR code.